 'A high-quality mathematics education provides a foundation for understanding the world, the ability to reason mathematically, an appreciation of the beauty and power of mathematics, and a sense of enjoyment and curiosity about the subject'.
 (National curriculum 2014)

-Maths at Rosehill
+Mathematics at Rosehill

 Mastery with greater depth